AusClimateService/qqscale/README.md

 [![tests](https://github.com/climate-innovation-hub/qqscale/actions/workflows/tests.yml/badge.svg)](https://github.com/climate-innovation-hub/qqscale/actions/workflows/tests.yml)

-This directory contains command line programs for applying quantile mapping.
+This directory contains command line programs for applying quantile scaling.

 ## Methods

 The programs in this repository use the
-[bias adjustment and downscaling](https://xclim.readthedocs.io/en/stable/sdba.html) functionality in xclim to apply quantile mapping.
+[bias adjustment and downscaling](https://xclim.readthedocs.io/en/stable/sdba.html) functionality in xclim to apply quantile scaling.

 Depending on the context, there are two different ways the programs can be used:
 - To apply *quantile delta changes* (QDC) between an historical and future model simulation